Suspect wanted by Paso Robles police twice evades capture

 March 29, 2019

-A wanted suspect fled authorities in a high-speed chase through Atascadero and Paso Robles Thursday night and managed to evade capture, for a second time in less than a week, according to police.
+Original: A wanted suspect fled authorities in a high-speed chase through Atascadero and Paso Robles Thursday night and managed to evade capture, for a second time in less than a week, according to police.
 [Cal Coast Times]

 On Tuesday, Paso Robles police were attempting to pull over 36-year-old Colleen Rambo because of an outstanding warrant for her arrest.
 As Rambo fled, she crashed into a parked car.
 She is now facing charges of hit-and-run and evading police.

-Note: Update: A Paso Robles police officer discovered Colleen Rambo walking on the street and arrested her on charges of resisting arrest, hit and run, assault with a deadly weapon, probation violation, and failure to appear.
-She remains in the San Luis Obispo County Jail with her bail set at $60,000.